-Teaching staff 79 [82] Full time equivalent teaching staff 72.4 [73.5] Non-teaching staff 44 [39] Full-time equivalent non-teaching staff 31.8 [28.9]
+Teaching staff 81 [79] Full time equivalent teaching staff 75.4 [72.4] Non-teaching staff 42 [44] Full-time equivalent non-teaching staff 31.2 [31.8]

-Category Number of Teachers Teachers who have teaching qualifications from a higher education institution from within Australia or as recognised within the National Office of Overseas Skills Recognition (AEI-NOOSR) guidelines, or 78 Teachers who have qualifications as a graduate from a higher education institution from within Australia or are recognised within the AEI-NOOSR guidelines but lack formal teacher education qualifications, or 0 Teachers who do not have qualifications as described on (a) and (b) but have successful teaching experience or appropriate knowledge relevant to the teaching context.
+Category Number of Teachers Teachers who have teaching qualifications from a higher education institution from within Australia or as recognised within the National Office of Overseas Skills Recognition (AEI-NOOSR) guidelines, or 81 Teachers who have qualifications as a graduate from a higher education institution from within Australia or are recognised within the AEI-NOOSR guidelines but lack formal teacher education qualifications, or 0 Teachers who do not have qualifications as described on (a) and (b) but have successful teaching experience or appropriate knowledge relevant to the teaching context.
 0

-Staff Professional Learning in 2019
+Staff Professional Learning in 2020

-This year, staff at Macarthur worked together to continue to build a strong academic environment for our students.
-Macarthur staff continued to work on building the strong academic culture within the School.
+This year, staff at Macarthur continued to work together to build a strong academic environment for our students.
+The COVID-19 pandemic meant a great deal of Professional Learning moved to an online platform, much like the learning for students.